altoweb/solero.github.io/_tutorials/legacy.md

 If you're prompted for your password, enter your MySQL database password that you set when you ran `sudo mysql_secure_installation`, and press enter.
 If you didn't set a MySQL database password, just press enter.

+{% capture passwordmsg %}
+Occasionally you won't be able to login to MySQL even after setting your password, you may get `Access denied for user 'root'@'localhost' (using password: YES)` error.

+If this happens to you, you must stop the MySQL server and start with `--skip-grant-tables` flag to gain access and reset the root password.
+You can follow [this tutorial](https://stackoverflow.com/questions/20353402/access-denied-for-user-testlocalhost-using-password-yes-except-root-user){:target="_blank"} to learn how to do this.
+{% endcapture %}

+{% include message.html type="info" content=passwordmsg %}

 Now, let's install the `houdini.sql` on the database we've just created.
 You will likely be asked to enter your MySQL password once again.

 ```shell